yildirim7mustafa/hubx-case-app/README.md

 - **`EC2_SSH_KEY`** → The **contents** of your private key (PEM) for `hubx-key` (multiline is OK).
 It should start with `-----BEGIN OPENSSH PRIVATE KEY-----` or `-----BEGIN RSA PRIVATE KEY-----` and end with the matching `END` line.
 - **`EC2_USER`** → SSH username (use `ubuntu`)

-Fun fact note:
-Docker Compose currently uses a static image name, so the deployment may not work as expected until the image reference is updated dynamically!